jangxx/node-vjoy/README.md

 **vJoy.existingDevices**()
 Returns the current number of enabled devices.

+**vJoy.registerRemovalCB**(callback)
+Registers a function to be called every time a virtual controller is added or removed.
+Will be called with `{ removed: bool, first: bool }`.
+The meaning of the parameters is explained in the SDK README:
+- When the removal process begins, `removed = true` and `first = true`
+- When the removal process is finished, `removed = true` and `first = false`
+- When the arrival process begins, `removed = false` and `first = true`
+- When the arrival process is finished, `removed = false` and `first = false`

+Note: You can only register a single callback.
+Subsequent calls overwrite the previously set callbacks.

 **vJoy.axes**
 A static array of the names of the axes.
 Contains: `[ "X", "Y", "Z", "Rx", "Ry", "Rz", "Slider0", "Slider1", "Wheel", "POV" ]`